dmuth/grafana-playground/README.md

 - `{filename=~"/logs/synthetic/manual.log"}`

+## Considerations for Mac Users

+For whatever reason, I have not had any luck mapping `/var/log/` on my Mac to a Docker container.
+I tried a bunch of different things, but no luck.
+I ended up coming up with a workaround, which is to install and run Promtail locally:

+- `brew install promtail`
+- `./bin/run-local-promtail.sh` - Run this locally to send logs to the Dockerized version of Loki.

+## Command Line Utilities

+If you want to query Loki directly, I write a command-line script for that:

+- `./bin/query.sh` - Query the Dockerized instance of Loki on the command line.
+  - Examples:
+    - `./bin/query.sh '{job="varlogs"}'`
+    - `./bin/query.sh '{job="varlogs"}' 5`
+    - `./bin/query.sh '{job="varlogs",host="docker"}'`
+    - `./bin/query.sh '{job="varlogs",filename="/var/log/system.log"}'`
+    - `./bin/query.sh '{job="varlogs",filename=~"/var.*"}'`
+    - `./bin/query.sh '{job="varlogs",filename=~"/var.*"} 10'`

 ## Sending Docker Logs to Loki

 Docker normally writes standard output from its containers to a file.
 However, standard output